TheMich157/-FireGuard-Antivirus/README.md

 The compiled `fireguard.exe` automatically checks GitHub releases on startup and prompts to download a newer version if available.

+### Account Login

+FireGuard now requires users to create a free account.
+On first launch you will be prompted to register or log in.
+After successful authentication a license token is stored locally and used for all API communication.

 ### Developer Tool EXD

 The EXD developer tool allows administrators to log in and monitor client activity.